baloise/KataKombe/Readme.md

 A kata is choreographed pattern of movements.
 We use kata's to train our software develoment skills.
 To transfer new methods to our daily business we have to repeatedly train them.

-Eeach subfolder contains a kata for exercise.
+Eeach subfolder contains a kata to exercise.
 Following kata's are available

 ## FizzBuzzKata